openshift/enhancements/enhancements/proxy/global-cluster-egress-proxy.md

 ## Summary

-Various OpenShift infrastructure components have a need to make requests to services the reside off-cluster.
+Various OpenShift infrastructure components have a need to make requests to services that reside off-cluster.
 Customers may require traffic that goes outside their network to go through a proxy.
 Therefore OpenShift infrastructure components that need to make requests to external services may need to go through a proxy.

 The goal of this proposal is to define a mechanism for publishing and consuming configuration information related to the proxy to be used when making external requests.
-This includes information about the proxy hostname as well as any additional certificate authorities that are required to validate the proxy's certificate.
+This includes the proxy connection information as well as any additional certificate authorities that are required to validate the proxy's certificate.
 Configuration information also includes domains for which requests should not go through the proxy.